TRAIS-Lab/dattri/README.md

 conda create -n dattri python=3.10 conda activate dattri

-conda install -c "nvidia/label/cuda-11.8.0" cuda-toolkit pip3 install torch==2.1.0 --index-url https://download.pytorch.org/whl/cu118
+conda install -c "nvidia/label/cuda-12.4.0" cuda-toolkit pip3 install torch==2.6.0 --index-url https://download.pytorch.org/whl/cu124

 pip install dattri[sjlt]
 ```

 ### Apply data attribution methods on PyTorch models

-One can apply different data attribution methods on PyTorch Models.
+One can apply different data attribution methods to PyTorch Models.
 One only needs to define:

-1. loss function used for model training (will be used as target function to be attributed if no other target function provided).
+1. loss function used for model training (will be used as the target function to be attributed if no other target function is provided).
 2. trained model checkpoints (one or more).
 3. the data loaders for training samples and test samples (e.g., `train_loader`, `test_loader`).
-4. (optional) target function to be attributed if it's not the same as loss function.
+4. (optional) target function to be attributed if it's not the same as the loss function.

-The following is an example to use `IFAttributorCG` and `AttributionTask` to apply data attribution to a PyTorch model.
+The following is an example of using `IFAttributorCG` and `AttributionTask` to apply data attribution to a PyTorch model.

 **More examples can be found [here](./examples/).**